-These are also understood as the negative-visible blood marks because they are formed when the surface carries the blood, not the fingers.
+These are also understood as negative-visible blood marks because they are formed when the surface carries the blood, not the fingers.

-They are rarely seen as the pool of blood generally flushed the ridges but as the blood starts dry the chance of getting plastic blood fingerprints increases.
+They are rarely seen as the pool of blood generally flushed the ridges but as the blood starts to dry the chance of getting plastic blood fingerprints increases.

 3. Latent Bloody Fingerprints

-These fingerprints are the invisible marks, deposited with a small amount of blood on the ridges.
+These fingerprints are invisible marks, deposited with a small amount of blood on the ridges.
 Sometimes conditions such as rain cause washing off the blood on friction ridges.